Winning Free Trips: What You Need to Know about Trip Sweepstakes

 Most vacation prizes will cover your hotel stay and transportation to your destination.
 But what about other expenses?
 You may have to pay out of pocket for meals, local transportation, activities, and souvenirs.

 If you look for prizes that include spending cash, some of those expenses can be reduced or eliminated.

-- Time Missed at Work: If you work, taking time off might cost you, especially if you don't have paid vacation leave or if you are missing out on earning tips or commissions.
+If you work, taking time off might result in a loss of income, especially if you don't have paid vacation leave or if you're missing out on earning tips or commissions.